markopolo123/enviroplus_exporter/README.md

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would
-*** make this better, please fork the enviroplus_exporter and create a pull request or simply open
+*** make this better, please fork the enviro_exporter and create a pull request or simply open

 *** an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***
 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** tijmenvandenbrink, enviroplus_exporter, tijmenvdbrink, email
+*** tijmenvandenbrink, enviro_exporter, tijmenvdbrink, email
 -->